Fela Kuti: Biography, Afrobeat, Political Activism, & Achievements

 Spouses: Over 27, including his first wife Remilekun (Remi) Taylor

-Fela Kuti’s children: including Femi Kuti, Yeni Kuti, Seun Kuti,
+Fela Kuti’s children: many, including Femi Kuti, Yeni Kuti, Seun Kuti,

 Notable Albums: Open & Close (1971), Roforofo Fight (1972), Zombie (1977), Beasts of No Nation (1989)